PackFitter

 1 worn pair

-Extra pair more common on 10-day trips — sandals or compact shoes for versatility
+An extra pair is more common on 10-day trips — sandals or compact shoes add versatility without too much bulk

 Toiletries